|

 - Start a guest installation for the named virtual machine, using the

-specified ISO file.
-The iso argument
+specified ISO file or install disk image.
+The iso

-$vm_dir/.iso directory (or any media
+into the $vm_dir/.iso directory (or any media

 datastore), a full path, or a file in the current directory.
 ISO files in